arewedistributedyet/arewedistributedyet/content/dns-lookup-api.md

 date: 2018-03-29T14:49:22+02:00
 ---

-An API that allows a WebExtension to lookup for arbitrary DNS records in highly efficient manner.
+An API that allows a WebExtension to perform DNS lookups for arbitrary record types in a highly efficient manner.

 ## Motivation